Perfectly Baked Salmon with Lemon and Dill

-Our baked salmon recipe with lemon and dill takes less than 30 minutes and makes perfect, tender salmon.
+Our easy baked salmon recipe takes less than 30 minutes and makes perfect, tender salmon.
 By gently baking salmon in a small amount of liquid, the fish stays moist and tender.
 It practically melts in your mouth.
-Jump to the Baked Salmon Recipe with Lemon and Dill or watch the quick video below to see how we make it.
+Jump to the Baked Salmon Recipe with Lemon and Dill or watch our quick video below to see how we make it.

 This quick and easy recipe never fails!
 The inspiration comes from my mother, who made and continues to make this all the time.
 It’s her go-to dish — especially when entertaining.
 And you know what?
 Everyone loves it.

 The trick to perfectly cooked salmon is to bake the fish in a little liquid — you can use wine, stock, and even water.
 After adding the liquid, cover the fish and bake until just cooked.
 The salmon basically poaches in the liquid.
 You could also call this recipe oven poached salmon.
 It’s practically no-fail.

 Step 1: Season the salmon with salt and fresh ground black pepper.
 I’m generous when it comes to the salt and make sure that I season both sides of the salmon fillets.

 Step 2: Layer sliced lemons and fresh herbs at the bottom of a baking dish.
 In our photos, we’ve used fresh dill, but almost any tender herb will work in its place.
 Think about parsley, cilantro, thyme or even mint.